-Foster Youth Support
+Foster Youth Student Success

-Monetary awards vary, but current and former foster youth also receive perks such as priority registration, counseling services, tutoring, textbook support and career and transfer assistance.
+Monetary awards vary, but current and former foster youth also receive perks such as priority registration, counseling services, tutoring, textbook support, and career and transfer assistance.
 The Cal Grant B Foster Youth Award has a maximum of 8 years of lifetime grant eligibility or until you complete a bachelor’s degree.
 The Chafee Grant program is available to any applicant who is or was in foster care between the ages of 16 to 18.
 Applicants may qualify for $5,000 a year for career and technical training.
 Current and former foster youth no more than 25 years old by July 1 of the award year are not subject to loss of the California College Promise Grant fee waiver.

 More financial aid programs are available.